viritaromero/Detecting-Pneumonia-in-Chest-X-Rays/README.md

 This time, detecting Pneumonia in Chest X-Ray images, is a great experience.
 I will show you two ways to detect Pneumonia in Chest X-Rays: Using Custom Vision Service From Microsoft Azure and a Convolutional Neural Network with PyTorch (It’s my favorite!).

-#What is Pneumonia?
+# What is Pneumonia?

 According to the American Lung Association, Pneumonia is an infection that inflames your lungs’ air sacs (alveoli).
 The air sacs may fill up with fluid or pus, causing symptoms such as a cough, fever, chills and trouble breathing.

-#PNEUMONIA SYMPTOMS
+# Pneumonia Symptoms

 Most common Pneumonia symptoms are:

-    Cough, which may produce greenish, yellow or even bloody mucus Fever, sweating and shaking chills
+- Cough, which may produce greenish, yellow or even bloody mucus
+- Fever, sweating and shaking chills
-    Shortness of breath
+- Shortness of breath
-    Rapid, shallow breathing
+- Rapid, shallow breathing
-    Sharp or stabbing chest pain that gets worse when you breathe deeply or cough Loss of appetite, low energy, and fatigue
+- Sharp or stabbing chest pain that gets worse when you breathe deeply or cough
+- Loss of appetite, low energy, and fatigue
-    Nausea and vomiting, especially in small children Confusion, especially in older people
+- Nausea and vomiting, especially in small children
+- Confusion, especially in older people

 # Chest X-Ray Images (Pneumonia)